daniocionini/bioresear/README.md

 ## Bioresear README file

-A bioinformatics workflow manager that allows to standardise genome data formats and perform protein sequencing
+A bioinformatics workflow manager which the main goal is to allow to standardise genome data formats and perform protein sequencing while extracting relevant informations for analysis.

+### Functionalities

 To start using the functionalities start by using file.id()

 --> Main Functionalities <--